Are you planning a trip to Europe and looking for the best things to do in Italy? If so, then you need to look no further than right here!

 Shop in Milan’s Galleria Vittorio Emanuele II

-This shopping mall is more than just a place to shop, but a place to marvel and the architectural ingenuity and feats.
+This shopping mall is more than just a place to shop, but a place to marvel and architectural ingenuity and feats.
 It features two four-story glass domes, This structure covers a pedestrian street and connects The Duomo and the Teatro Alla Scalla.
+Even if you only have one day in Milan, you should still visit!

 Taste the Wines of Val d’Orcia